Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Idared

-Idared apple tree
+Idared apple trees

 A popular and versatile apple, especially good for juicing, and an exceptional keeper.